c00kiemon5ter/monsterwm/README.md

 to the [UNIX philosophy][unix] and outputs information about the existent desktop, the number of windows on each, the mode of each desktop, the current desktop and urgent hints whenever needed.
-The user can use whatever tool or panel suits him best (dzen2, concy, w/e), to process and display that information.
+The user can use whatever tool or panel suits him best (dzen2, conky, w/e), to process and display that information.

   [unix]: http://en.wikipedia.org/wiki/Unix_philosophy